Collective Entity Alignment via Adaptive Features: Introduction

 \section{Introduction}

-Knowledge graph (KG) is playing an increasingly more important role in intelligent information services, e.g., information retrieval~\cite{DBLP:conf/www/XiongPC17}, automatic question answering~\cite{DBLP:conf/naacl/HixonCH15} and recommendation systems~\cite{DBLP:conf/www/0003W0HC19}.
-Despite that a large number of KGs have been constructed over recent years, none of them can reach \emph{full coverage}.
+Over recent years, a large number of knowledge graphs (KGs) have been constructed, whereas none of them can reach \emph{full coverage}.
 These KGs, however, usually contain complementary contents, making it compelling to study the integration of heterogeneous KGs.
-To incorporate the knowledge from \emph{target} KGs into the \emph{source} KG, an indispensable step would be entity alignment (EA).
+To incorporate the knowledge from \emph{target} KGs into the \emph{source} KG, an indispensable step is entity alignment (EA).
+For each entity in the source KG, EA aims to discover its equivalent entities in target KGs.

-EA aims to discover entities that have the same meaning but locate in different KGs.
-It is similar to the task of entity resolution (ER, also known as entity matching), which identifies entity records referring to the same real-world entity from different data sources~\cite{DBLP:conf/ijcai/FuHSCZWK19}.
-However, it is noted that for typical ER approaches, the data sources are mainly \emph{relational tables}~\cite{DBLP:journals/corr/abs-1905-06397}, and they tend to devise and aggregate various similarity measures between entity attributes to make ER decisions, while the task of EA centers on \emph{graph-structured data}, i.e., KG, and most recently graph-oriented representation learning techniques are utilized to capture entity similarity~\cite{DBLP:conf/ijcai/ChenTYZ17,DBLP:conf/emnlp/WangLLZ18}.
-The focus of this paper is embedding-based EA solution.

-Most state-of-the-art embedding-based EA strategies~\cite{DBLP:conf/acl/CaoLLLLC19,DBLP:conf/www/PeiYHZ19,DBLP:conf/ijcai/SunHZQ18,DBLP:conf/ijcai/ZhuZ0TG19} assume that equivalent entities in different KGs have very similar neighbouring information.
+Most state-of-the-art EA strategies assume that equivalent entities in different KGs have similar neighbouring information.
 Consequently, they harness representation learning frameworks, e.g., TransE~\cite{DBLP:conf/ijcai/ChenTYZ17}, graph convolutional network (GCN)~\cite{DBLP:conf/emnlp/WangLLZ18}, recurrent skipping networks (RSNs)~\cite{DBLP:conf/icml/GuoSH19}, to model structural feature.
-Additionally, some propose to incorporate attribute information~\cite{DBLP:conf/semweb/SunHL17,DBLP:conf/emnlp/WangLLZ18,DBLP:conf/aaai/TrisedyaQZ19,IJCAI19} and entity description~\cite{DBLP:conf/ijcai/ChenTCSZ18} to offer complementing views for alignment.
-When generating EA results for entities in test set, these state-of-the-art solutions handle source entities separately and return a list of ranked target entities for each source entity with confidence (similarity) scores.
+When generating EA results for entities in test set, these embedding-based solutions handle source entities separately and return a list of ranked target entities for each source entity with confidence (similarity) scores.
 The top ranked target entity is aligned to source entity.
-A pair of aligned entities is called a \emph{match} or a \emph{correspondence}.